PatrickJS/awesome-angular/README.md

 * [ng2-pdfjs-viewer](https://github.com/intbot/ng2-pdfjs-viewer) - An Angular component for PDFJS and ViewerJS (Supports all versions of Angular).
 * [ngx-json-viewer](https://github.com/hivivo/ngx-json-viewer) - JSON formatter and viewer in HTML for Angular.
 * [ngx-diff](https://github.com/rars/ngx-diff) - Angular component library for displaying diffs of text.
+* [infinite-viewer](https://github.com/daybrush/infinite-viewer) - Infinite Viewer is a document viewer component with infinite scrolling.
+* [ngx-doc-viewer](https://github.com/Marcelh1983/document-viewer/tree/main/packages/ngx-doc-viewer) - This component can be used to show several different document types in an Angular app.

 #### Misc Components